Standard Mode Deployments¶

 Disabled clusters and clusters with no enabled Virtual DataPort servers will be ignored during the deployment process.

-The Scheduler tasks are only created / removed and executed (if needed) in the first enabled Scheduler server of each enabled cluster of the environment.
+The Scheduler jobs are only created / removed and executed (if needed) in the first enabled Scheduler server of each enabled cluster of the environment.

-The Scheduler tasks are executed after the changes are deployed in the first Virtual DataPort server of the cluster.
+The Scheduler jobs are executed after the changes are deployed in the first Virtual DataPort server of the cluster.

-In order to work properly, each Scheduler task should be pointing to the first enabled Virtual DataPort server in the cluster.
-This is to make sure that the Scheduler task finishes correctly if it loads a view whose schema has changed.
+In order to work properly, each Scheduler job should be pointing to the first enabled Virtual DataPort server in the cluster.
+This is to make sure that the Scheduler job finishes correctly if it loads a view whose schema has changed.

 The next picture summarizes the basic steps of a generic deployment process: